JaneliaSciComp/SongExplorer/README.md

 "mel-pulse,mel-sine,ambient,other" and `label types` to "annotated" so that it will ignore the detected annotations in the ground-truth directory.
-It's important to include "other" as a wanted word here, even if you haven't labeled any sounds as such, as it will be used later by DeepSong to highlight false negatives ([see Correcting Misses](#correcting-misses)).
+It's important to include "other" as a wanted word here, even if you haven't labeled any sounds as such, as it will be used later by SongExplorer to highlight false negatives ([see Correcting Misses](#correcting-misses)).
 Note that the total number of annotations must exceed the size of the mini-batches, which is specified by the `mini-batch` variable.